 What are carrier oils?

 Most carrier oils are chock-full of organic acids such as oleic acid, palmitic acid, and stearic acid, which make them excellent emollients that nourish your skin and hair.
 We use them in cosmetics, cooking, and to dilute highly concentrated essential oils.
-With all of these uses and more, it may not seem like a stretch to use some of them as heat protectants, right?
 Here are some of the oils most commonly used as heat protectant.

 - Coconut oil is a popular solution known for helping to repair hair damage.

 - Shea Butter is considered a great heat protectant because its thermal conductivity is almost as good as popular silicones used in most heat protectants, namely dimethicone and cyclomethicone.

 What are smoke points?

 Now, it is time to put the lab coat on and see whether these oils can actually protect you from dryness and heat damage.
 Chemist Yolanda Anderson explains that the smoke point, called the burning point in chemistry, refers to the temperature at which an oil begins to smoke, discolor, and decompose.

 |High quality (low acidity”> extra virgin olive oil||405°F||207°C|

 |Virgin olive oil||420°F||216°C|

 |Refined high-oleic sunflower oil||450°F||232°C|